testit-tms/adapters-java/testit-adapter-junit5/Readme.md

       * 1 - in this mode, the adapter sends all results to the test run without filtering.
       * 2 - in this mode, the adapter creates a new test run and sends results to the new test run.

+   * `AUTOMATIC_CREATION_TEST_CASES` - mode of automatic creation test cases.
+Default value - false.
+The adapter supports following modes:
+      * true - in this mode, the adapter will create a test case linked to the created autotest (not to the updated autotest).
+      * false - in this mode, the adapter will not create a test case.

 #### ENV